ayoayco/astro-resume/README.md

 ## Trade-Off

+Some other frameworks themselves will manage serialized information and the IDs for you, but we don't have access to this in Astro as we are not really shipping a framework to the browser.

+That's nice and ideal (in my opinion), as we are aware of how the HTML is formed and what we are shipping to our users.
+The trade off is that we do have to manage things ourselves.

-You have to manage the IDs yourself (i.e., make sure they are unique) and understand that the `deserialize()` function will crawl the whole document incurring a minimal performance cost depending on how big your HTML is.
+You have to manage the IDs (i.e., make sure they are unique) and understand that the `deserialize()` function will crawl the whole document incurring a minimal performance cost depending on how big your HTML is.

 ## Reporting Issues